vic-zhong/AC3.2-MidtermElements/README.md

 ## Objective

 * Build a table view that loads a list of the Elements.
-Use the built in Subtitle UITableViewCell, with a thumbnail image, setting the title and the subtitle as follows:
+Use the built in Subtitle UITableViewCell, with a thumbnail image, setting the title and the subtitle/detail as follows:

     ```
     Name